Rolf Wütherich: Personal life

-Late career and death
+Later career and death

 Wütherich began to 'freelance' as a Porsche mechanic after the James Dean crash, but legal and psychological problems arose.
-He returned to Germany, where Porsche invited him back to work with the factory's testing department.
+He returned to West Germany, where Porsche invited him back to work with the factory's testing department.
 Wütherich eventually went back to the U.S. with the Porsche racing team, but only for the 12 Hours of Sebring races in 1957 and 1958.

 In 1965, Wütherich established himself as a skilled rally navigator for the Porsche factory at the Monte Carlo Rally, where he teamed with driver Eugen Böhringer in a factory-sponsored 904 GTS Porsche to finish second overall and first in class.
 In 1966, Wütherich and Günter Klass teamed in a factory-sponsored 911S Coupe to finish fifth overall and first in class for the European Rally Championship season.
 In 1968, Wütherich was dismissed by the Porsche factory after 18 years of service.
 In 1979, he joined a Honda dealer in Hohenlohe, near his native Heilbronn.